bitrix24/b24restdocs/api-reference/crm/contacts/userfield/crm-contact-userfield-add.md

 When a string is provided, it will be set for all language identifiers.

-When a value of type `lang_map` is provided, the value from `LABEL` will be set for all languages not provided.
+When a `lang_map` type value is provided, the value from `LABEL` will be set for all languages not provided.

 By default, the value passed in `LABEL` is set for all language identifiers ||
 || **LIST_COLUMN_LABEL**